Visiting the Museums

 We want as many people as possible to enjoy a visit to our museums and we are always looking for new ways to improve.

-You can find more information about access at each of our museums by taking a look at our Access Plans, copies of which are available for download below.
+You can find more information about access at each of our museums by taking a look at our Accessibility pages for each museum, where downloadable copies of our Access Plans are available.

 We welcome your feedback, so if you have any suggestions for improving accessibility at our museums, please contact us via email at email@example.com